PhillipHage202/QA-Fundemental-Project/README.md

 •	An issue with the layout templates where sometimes the posts is not visible.

-•	Unfortunately due to connection errors/ firewall issues, the application could not connect to GCP database and Gunicorn

 ### Future Improvements

 There are a number of improvements I would like to implement :

-•	Will try to fix the connection error from gcp

 •	Implement a login system where a user can be unique